 - Some of the most pertinent statistics pertaining to breast cancer, and how common it occurs, as well as survival rates, etc.

 - Information that pertains to cases of breast cancer that were overlooked during a breast cancer screening, and how a person is eligible to claim in such cases.

-- Failure in the diagnosis process for breast cancer, including both misdiagnosis and late diagnosis are covered, and how a person who can claim compensation in such case.
+- Failure in the diagnosis process for breast cancer, including both misdiagnosis and late diagnosis are covered, and how a person can claim compensation in such a case.

 - A list of all of the main symptoms of breast cancer, as well as some of the tertiary symptoms a person will sometimes manifest.

 - Information about all of the main types of breast cancer that a person can suffer from.

 - An overview of the main methods that are applied to the treatment of breast cancer in most cases.

 - A short case study that demonstrates clearly how a person who has suffered breast cancer due to some form of medical negligence was possible.

 - A potential list of the types of damages that you might be able to claim as part of your damages settlement for breast cancer.

 - A table that covers historical payments that we have seen victims of a clinical negligence claim in the past to be used as a yardstick for judging how much compensation you might be able to claim.